jakeyap/Stance_Dataset_CMU/README.md

     BERT ==> Dropout1 10% ==> Linear1
     Loss: Cross Entropy Loss,
-        weights = sum_counts / (number of labels in each category), then divide by average weight
+        weights = sum_counts / (number of labels in each category), then divide by mean weight
     SGD lr=0.001, momentum=0.5

 ### ModelA2
     BERT ==> Dropout1 10% ==> Linear1
     Loss: Cross Entropy Loss,
-        weights = sum_counts / (number of labels in each category), then divide by average weight
+        weights = sum_counts / (number of labels in each category), then divide by mean weight
     ADAM: lr=0.001, momentum=0.5

 ## IGNORE EVERYTHING BELOW FOR NOW